Hardware questions and answers – recommendations, GUI, best value

 General Recommendations

-• Usually, more cores is better
+• Usually, more cores is better, but see below for Intel and Mac.

-• Get enough RAM, 2GB / CPU core, 4GB / core if you can afford it
+• Get enough RAM, 2GB / CPU core, 4GB / core if you can afford it.

 • Get a sizable SSD if you can afford it.
-The latter is more important for large systems and I/O intensive calculations like TDDFT in ADF
+The latter is more important for large systems and I/O intensive calculations like TDDFT in ADF.

-• Linux typically runs faster than Windows on both small and bigger desktops
+• Linux typically runs faster than Windows on both small and bigger desktops.

-• ADF and other modules should not be run with hyperthreading / simultaneous multi threading
+• ADF and other modules should not be run with hyperthreading / simultaneous multi threading.

-• Chrome can be a big memory and CPU interferer, especially on Windows
+• Chrome can be a big memory and CPU interferer, especially on Windows.

 • Any antivirus software can have a large impact on performance.
-Built-in Windows Defender is usually less problematic than 3rd party AV solutions
+Built-in Windows Defender is usually less problematic than 3rd party AV solutions.

-• To use AMD Zen processors efficiently (see also best hardware option question below), download the relevant AMD Zen AMS binary
+• To use AMD Zen processors efficiently (see also: best hardware option question below), download the relevant AMD Zen AMS binary.

 ReaxFF Recommendations